A Caprese Salad Dish With a Twist

 Our redintion of Eleonora Riso’s delicious Caprese salad dish recipe.

-Eleonora Riso is becoming a household name in Italy, after having won MasterChef Italia in 2024, having been dubbed the unofficial title as the Queen of MasterChef Italy.
+Eleonora Riso is becoming a household name in Italy, after having won MasterChef Italia in 2024.
+In fact, she was dubbed the unofficial title of the Queen of MasterChef Italy.
 Her talent and passion for cooking shines through in an instant once you are on her Instagram handle eleonorariso_masterchef13.
 Italian foodies follow her intently to get cooking and recipe ideas.

 In fact, Eleonora Riso was the inspiration for our founder’s friend to make this unusual, yet easy to make caprese salad with peaches, tomatoes and burrata, along with the secret ingredient: fried capers.
 This combination of these flavors, including, naturally, basil and EVOO, create a dish that enlivens your tastebuds and melts in your mouth.
 Sheila was dying to remember the salad so she could make it herself, let alone, share it with Vero’s followers.